 - Size: Does worshiping God with hundreds of other people at the same time excite you or overwhelm you?
 Do you like having different worship-service options, including Saturday evening and multiple Sunday morning options?

 - History: Which is more appealing to you — being part of a church that has been in existence for a century or longer or being part of a younger, up-and-coming congregation?
 (Also see Do All Denominations Observe Lent?)

 - Politics: Some churches are more involved politically than others.
 Many people like a church that includes members of both political parties because of the unity it demonstrates to outsiders.
 It’s important to be cautious about a church whose political views overtake the teaching of Scripture.

 - Building: Is the church wheelchair-accessible, if that is a need?
 Does it have air conditioning if a regulated temperature is necessary for a person’s health?

-The Apostle Paul’s letters in the New Testament show that no church, even those that an Apostle planted, are perfect.
-Denominations aren’t perfect either.
+The Apostle Paul’s letters in the New Testament show that no church, even those that an Apostle planted, is perfect.
+Denominations aren’t perfect, either.

 The teachings of French pastor and theologian John Calvin (1509-1564) have been a significant part of the Protestant branch of the Christian faith for over 500 years.
 At the beginning of the 21st...

 Arminianism, which is often contrasted with Calvinism, has been an influential theological belief system in Protestant Christianity for 500 years, though some aspects of it are much older.
 Just like...